KajizukaTaichi/idol/README.md

 # idol
-Lightweight programming language with the Goal-directed evaluation.
+Handy programming language with the Goal directed-evaluation for prototyping